RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 The best Hazelnut model (**ID 2, AEF + XGBoost**) correctly identified **>92%** of all actual hazelnut pixels in the unseen test set — without any crop-specific model adaptation or fine-tuning.

+**Table 7.** Comparative performance of the top 2 models specifically for the Hazelnut orchard class.

 | Model ID | Feature Set | Classifier | Precision | Recall | **F1-Score** |
 |:--------:|:------------|:-----------|:---------:|:------:|:------------:|
 | **2** | **AEF** | **XGBoost** | **0.8702** | **0.9246** | **0.8966** |